top of page

 Kilowatts Explained

-Before we discuss home charging and public charging, we need to talk about the basic unit of measure for EV "fuel".
+Before we discuss home charging and public charging, we need to talk about the basic unit of measure for EV "fuel."
 My apologies if this seems simplistic to some of you more technical types.
 Skip past this block if you want.
 But a lot of folks aren't familiar with this.
 And it's important to know what kilowatts are if you are thinking about an EV.

 We all know what a gallon of gasoline means.
 We all (should) know roughly how many miles we can drive per gallon (mpg).
 We're all painfully aware of how much a gallon costs, too.
-So based on that, we can easily determine using simple math the how much it costs in gasoline to drive a specific distance.
+So based on that, we can easily determine using simple math how much it costs in gasoline to drive a specific distance.

 That concept is exactly the same for EVs.
 It's just a different unit, that's all.

-The term "kilowatt hour", abbreviated kWh* , is a specific amount of electric energy.
+The term "kilowatt hour," abbreviated kWh*, is a specific amount of electric energy.
 Just like a gallon is a specific amount of liquid, gasoline in this case.
 You can think of these the same way.

 * The "W" is styled in uppercase because "Watt" was a man's name.
 BTW, "Diesel" (as in the fuel) was also a man's name.